 This is a section for you to capture any information about your day, lifestyle or health that we haven’t already provided a space for.
 For example, others have customized it by adding in a daily gratitude practice, noting minutes meditated, their period cycle or their current weight.

 THE MONTHLY PAGE

-While the Daily Page is the workhorse of the Food Diary, the most important part of the system is to take ten minutes at the end of a month to fill in the daily page.
+While the Daily Page is the workhorse of the Food Diary, the most important part of the system is to take ten minutes at the end of a month to fill in the monthly page.

 Good Days/Bad Days

 You may want to fill this section in as you go throughout the month, or you can use the Mood section of the Daily Page to remind you which were ‘good’ (symptom free!) days, and which were the ‘bad’ days.
 This section is customizable – you may want to create your own way of tracking these, but a simple way to do so is to rate the days from 1 (bad) to 5 (good) and enter the numbers in the boxes.
 From there you’ll answer three questions:

 NEXT MONTH I WILL

 Here is where you sit down and take a few minutes to go through your previous 31 days and analyze the symptoms that have arisen.
 What days did you have symptoms?
 What did you do, eat, drink, on that day and the 1-2 days prior?
 Is there any food or drink that you ate on these days that seem to crop up again and again near a bad symptoms day?
 Or were you particularly stressed?
 Did you get enough sleep?

 Be systematic and patient, and most of all: curious!
 Use a highlighter to make potential triggers clearer as you analyse and spot potential patterns in your diet and symptoms.
 Patterns can sometimes be very big and obvious, or small and tricky to distinguish.